Skip to main content

 The first human to set foot on the moon was Neil Armstrong, an American astronaut, who stepped onto the lunar surface during the Apollo 11 mission on July 20, 1969.

 Congratulations!
-You've successfully built and executed your first open-source LLM-based program using local inference.
+You have successfully built and executed your first open-source LLM-based program using local inference.

 package main